18 October 2018

 Installing a channel at the entrance of the shower (as a threshold) also contains surface water and directs it to the drain.

-a tile insert that you can customise to match your floor.
+product from Allproof Industries.
+It has a tile insert that you can customise to match your floor.
 See the full range of finishes here

 If you decide a walk-in shower is not for you, the more traditional enclosed shower comes in a wide range of sizes and designs to suit bathrooms of any size.